benders5e/benders5e/waterbender.md

 You can use this ability a number of times equal to your bending modifier.
 You regain all expended uses after a long rest.

 #### Greater Healing
-At 8th level, your healing powers increase.
+At 7th level, your healing powers increase.
 When you heal a creature, you can use your ability to grant the effects of the *Revivify* spell instead of restoring hit points.

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>

+\page

 <!--div style="height: 5em;">
 </div-->
 #### New Beginnings
-At 12th level, you learn to heal even the oldest and deepest wounds.
+At 11th level, you learn to heal even the oldest and deepest wounds.
 When you heal another creature, instead of increasing their hit points, you can instead choose to heal one scar or imperfection, leaving the skin looking even and without a hint to its past.

 You can also use this ability to end any reduction to one of the target's Ability Scores or one effect reducing the target's hit point maximum.